 Banburyshire itself has so much to offer, but if you look on it’s doorstep you’ll find some of the best locations to visit in the world.
 Oxford’s ‘Dreaming Spires’, Stratford-upon Avon’s Shakespeare connection, shopping destination ‘Bicester Village’, the rolling hills and honey-hued stone of The Cotswolds, England’s ‘Second City’ Birmingham and also the capital city London… all of them under an hour away by car, bus or train.

 The area was originally defined as a rough 10 mile radius from Banbury town centre, although with the advent of canals, steam powered railways and motorised travel, this area expanded through the ages.
 With todays connected world we can extend into some areas further out, for example Chipping Norton wasn’t originally part of Banburyshire but it now takes only minutes to travel straight there.

 Banburyshire’s main towns are Banbury, Bicester and Brackley, with Chipping Norton, Shipston-on-Stour, Charlbury and Woodstock all right on the doorstep.
 A few miles further afield are Oxford, Stratford-Upon-Avon, Warwick, Leamington Spa and Buckingham.

 Aston le Walls

 Marston St. Lawrence

 Sandford St. Martin

-Only in Banburyshire could you… walk through ancient megalithic sites, watching Red Kites swoop for their prey in the morning… drive a hired supercar through idyllic villages after a riverside lunch… watch giraffes and lions at Cotswold Wildlife Park… and visit ‘Britain’s Greatest Palace’ for a champagne picnic… all in the same day.
+Only in Banburyshire could you; walk through ancient megalithic sites watching Red Kites swoop for their prey in the morning; drive a hired supercar through idyllic villages after a riverside lunch; watch giraffes and lions at Cotswold Wildlife Park and then visit ‘Britain’s Greatest Palace’ for a champagne picnic… all in the same day.